akshayt80/gosip_simulator/project2/README.md

 In the above graph, we have just taken a single reading for the line topology as the rest of the node values were taking far too much time on our systems.

+In conclusion, we have implemented all the topologies along with the pushsum and gossip algorithms.

 # Largest Network Managed for each algorithm and topology.

 This may vary significantly from machine to machine.